drivendataorg/deon/README.md

 ```
 Usage: deon [OPTIONS]

+  Easily create an ethics checklist for your data science project.

+  The checklist will be printed to standard output by default.
+Use the
+  --output option to write to a file instead.

 Options:
   -l, --checklist PATH  Override default checklist file with a path to a custom
                         checklist.yml file.